11th International Digital Storytelling Conference

 The Patient Voices Programme has won a number of awards, including the 2010 British Medical Journal award for Excellence in Healthcare Education.
 It sprang from, and sits within, the work of Pilgrim Projects Limited, an education consultancy specialising in the development of high quality open, distance and e-learning programmes across a range of sectors.

-Keynote for Thursday, June 22nd, Smithsonian Institution
+Keynote for Thursday, June 22nd

 Title: Transforming the Museum Experience